Chippy4/NetworkInformation/README.md

    - Okay/normal/good connection
 ![Okay/normal/good connection](https://i.imgur.com/V6pwqIl.jpg)

---
+---

 > :warning: *In a listen server model, the server(host) dosen't have a valid NetConnection, all values will be replaced with -*

 ### Icon Attribution:
    - Icons used in the plugin are sourced from [google fonts](https://fonts.google.com/) and are free to use, modify, and use commercially.
-[Refer to used license for details.](https://www.apache.org/licenses/LICENSE-2.0)
+[Refer to Google's license for details.](https://www.apache.org/licenses/LICENSE-2.0)

 ---